Variables in Visual Basic

 You often have to store values when you perform calculations with Visual Basic.
 For example, you might want to calculate several values, compare them, and perform different operations on them, depending on the result of the comparison.
 You have to retain the values if you want to compare them.

 Visual Basic, just like most programming languages, uses variables for storing values.
 A variable has a name (the word that you use to refer to the value that the variable contains).
 A variable also has a data type (which determines the kind of data that the variable can store).
 A variable can represent an array if it has to store an indexed set of closely related data items.

-Local type inference enables you to declare variables without explicitly stating a data type.
+Visual Basic 2008 introduces local type inference, which enables you to declare variables without explicitly stating a data type.
 Instead, the compiler infers the type of the variable from the type of the initialization expression.
-For more information, see Local Type Inference and Option Infer Statement.
+For more information, see Local Type Inference.

 You use assignment statements to perform calculations and assign the result to a variable, as the following example shows.